shakeenyi89/shakeenyi89/README.md

-- 👋 Hi, I’m @shakeenyi89
+-  Hi, Sharon Akinyi
 - 👀 I’m interested in getting mentoring and tutoring in this tech field
 - 🌱 I’m currently learning rapid tech skills including, software engineering, cyber security, machine learning, and AI
 - 📫 How to reach me shakeenyi@gmailcom
 - 😄 Pronouns: she
-- ⚡ Fun fact: I always stay positie
+- ⚡ Fun fact: I always stay positive

 <!---
 shakeenyi89/shakeenyi89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.